Quakers -- Diaries

 Found in 133 Collections and/or Records:

-Scope and Content This collection is composed of a single, original, handwritten copy of Peter Andrews’ journal kept during his travels in England during 1755-1756.
-Entries describe his voyage from Philadelphia to Newcastle, including weather, fellow passengers, and Quaker meetings held onboard.
-Upon Andrews’ arrival in England, entries describe visits to fellow Quakers, Quaker meetings, and discussions of the state of the Society of Friends in England.
+Overview Journal kept during Andrews's travels in England during the years 1755 and 1756.
+Entries describe his voyage from Philadelphia to Newcastle, including the weather, fellow passengers, and Quaker meetings held on board.
+Upon Andrews’s arrival in England, entries describe visits to fellow Quakers, Quaker meetings, and discussions of the state of the Society of Friends in England.

-Scope and Content note This collection is composed of the typed extracts of the diary of Eugenia Benezet, with entries dating between 1843-1849.
+Overview This collection is composed of the typed extracts of the diary of Eugenie Benezet, with entries dating between 1843 and 1849.
 Entries describe family news, Protestant and Catholic beliefs, and her work at a Friend's school in France.
 In later entries, Eugenie discusses the possibility of moving to England or the United States.
 All entries are in French.

-Scope and Content note This collection is composed of the single, handwritten diary of Elizabeth Browett.
-The cover of the diary reads: “Diary of a Poor Quaker Seamstress, 1833-4, being a pathetic record of monotonous penury.”
-Entries focus on social calls, and descriptions of Quaker meetings, Browett’s health, and her work as a seamstress in London.
+Overview The diary's cover reads: "Diary of a Poor Quaker Seamstress, 1833-4, being a pathetic record of monotonous penury.”
+Entries focus on social calls, descriptions of Quaker meetings, Browett’s health, and her work as a seamstress in London.